sirius2k/springboot-gentelella/readme.md

 $ mvn spring-boot:run
 ```

-You can see webpate page on your browser http://localhost:8080.
+You can see web admin page on your browser http://localhost:8080.
 Also, you can access to h2 database with http://localhost:8080/h2

 # IDE Support
 If you use IntelliJ or WebStorm you can find the Handlebars/Mustache plugin which will help you to check handlebars template syntax.